+A speech-language pathologist is a commonly recommended specialist.
+They specialize in treating and evaluating people who have difficulty with expressing language.
 During a visit with a specialist, your child will undergo a standard test for expressive language disorder.
 Your child may also need a hearing test to rule out the possibility that hearing impairment is causing the language problem.
 Your child may also be tested for learning disabilities.

 Children needs to be able to do the following to develop language skills:

 Speech therapy focuses on testing and strengthening these skills and on helping your child increase their vocabulary.
 A speech therapist can use word repetition, images, tailored reading materials, and other tools to help nurture your child’s communication skills.

 Children who have difficulty expressing themselves may feel frustrated and socially isolated.
 Your child might get into fights because they cannot find the right words during an argument.
 Counseling can teach your child how to cope if they become frustrated by their communication struggles.